eladkehat/Couch-RQS/README.markdown

 application can access it from multiple locations - just run a CouchDB instance on a machine that is accessible to the rest of your applications.
 * Guaranteed message delivery: dequeued messages remain in the queue, hidden, until deleted by the acquiring process.
-If that process crushes before it finished processing the message, the message will appear again after a preset timeout period, to be consumed by another process.
+If that process crashes before it finishes processing the message, the message will appear again after a preset timeout period, to be consumed by another process.
 * Supports FIFO/LIFO functionality.
 Messages are guaranteed to be consumed in sequence.